-HLTH 532 Death and Dying Education (3:3:0)
+HLTH 532 - Death And Dying Education (3 credits)

 This course is designed to increase awareness and develop appropriate values, attitudes, and behaviors concerning death.
 Special emphasis will be placed on providing educators with information and materials which will enable them to implement death and dying content into related health areas.